Preparation for Take-Home Assignments

 -

-The contribution of each subtask to the final evaluation is not given but tasks are sorted by non-increasing impact on the final grade.
+The contribution of each subtask to the final evaluation is intentionally not given.